WhiskyTangoFawks/LunarFalloutPlus/README.md

 4. (Optional) Craft the companion tracker holotape at the chem lab bench.
 This allows you to track inactive companions, for cases where you can't remember which settlement you sent them to.

 ## Known Issues
 - Recurring CTD : The only known recurring CTD is the result of Nvidia drivers for the 20 series cards.
-[Read more about it here](https://github.com/WhiskyTangoFawks/LunarFalloutPlus/blob/main/NvidiaDriverCrash.md)
+The problem seems to have been fixed in more recent driver updates, but if you still have problems [Read more about it here](https://github.com/WhiskyTangoFawks/LunarFalloutPlus/blob/main/NvidiaDriverCrash.md)
 - Infinite Loading Screens, Micro Stuttering, Textures not loading, or the Brown Face bug:
     1. Stop other processes to free up RAM, browser windows are especially a problem here
     2. Try setting the resolution to 1920x1080 if you're running above that
     3. Try enabling forceVideoMemory in installation folder > stock game > enblocal.ini
     4. If you're struggling to enter the greenhouse in The Bleachers, try downloading the performance textures from that mod's nexus page.
 If it's more general, you can try replacing the texture BSAs in the stock game folder with the vanilla ones.
 - SS2 script failures on new game are the result of going through the opening sequence too quickly.
 After you finish character creation, wait a couple minutes before trying to exit the bathroom.
+- Image Space Error after character creation (weird white and black screen freeze) - Seems to be random, just load the game and try again.
+Disabling Start Me Up might help.

 ## Notable Missing Mods
 - Scrap Mods : I personally don't use them, and am not going to add something to the list I haven't test.
 I recommend SS2's city plans if you want more automation for settlement development.
 - VAFS: I play the game on my couch, with an xbox controller, using VATS pretty much exclusively.
 If you want slow time aiming, take the sniper perk (which has a weak slow time effect), and stockpile JET.
 - AWKCR - Yes, this is an AWKCR-free modlist.
-Gunmetal Faction Distribution does have an ArmorKeywords dummy plugin it uses for some keywords, but it does not include any of the bloat or unexpected features of the full AWKCR mod.
+Faction Distribution Framework does have an ArmorKeywords dummy plugin it uses for some keywords, but it does not include any of the bloat or unexpected features of the full AWKCR mod.
 - Beantown Interiors - It's a compatibility nightmare, both because it breaks precombines, and because it destroys the loot balance of the list
 - CBBE- I find barbie doll proportions un-immersive.
 Women don't look like that in real life.
 - Thuggysmurf (Depravity, Outcasts and Remnants, etc)- The quality of the work on these mods is incredible, but they are massively let down by the writing and choice to include adolescent jokes.
 I personally find a lot of it cringeworthy.
 A mod that adds a dildo as a weapon and has a bunch of female NPCs in skimpy sexy corsets isn't one I want in my load order.